What is LinkedIn?

 While there is no one formula, a few things you can include are:

 1. Hook.
-One sentence that makes the reader want to click “read more” (220 desktop characters, 92 on mobile).
+One sentence that makes the reader want to click “read more,” which appears at 220 desktop characters, 92 characters on mobile.

 2. Mission.
 Why do you do what you do?